 Not everyone dresses up for Purim or even knows the Purim story.
-But one culinary tradition of the holiday seems to have transcended all other elements of the early springtime holiday.
+But one culinary tradition seems to have transcended all other elements of the early springtime holiday.
 Even if you’re not Jewish, there’s a chance you know one thing about Purim -that’s right, I’m talkin’ hamantaschen.
 Seeking out or making your own little Purim cookies around this time has become its own tradition.
-They’re a beloved treat – a fun shape, versatile in flavors, and very specifically tied to a week or so in March.
-The calendar stipulation is something that people just seem to stick to; like candied yams in summertime, a hamantaschen outside of March would be downright odd.
+They’re a beloved treat – a fun shape, versatile in flavors, and very specifically tied to the week or so surrounding Purim.

 So when did the cookie move out of bubbe’s kitchen and into the wider world of baking?
 I waded into the New York Times archives to find out.
-The very first time the word hamantaschen was printed in the New York Times?
+The very first time the word hamantaschen was printed in the newspaper?
 March 11, 1954!
-Sixty-six years ago today!
+Sixty-seven years ago!
 Now of course, this date does not coincide with the cookie’s actual invention.
-Jewish bakeries would have been making the treats long before they got the nod from the Times.
+Jewish bakers would have been making the treats long before they got the nod from the Times.
 But being noticed by the newspaper does show that the tradition was gaining wider visibility and recognition across the city.

-The article’s author is a little dubious that the cookies actually resemble Haman’s pocket (or, a taschen in German), like the treat’s origin story says.
+The article’s author is a little dubious that the cookies actually resemble Haman’s pocket (or, taschen in German), like the treat’s origin story says.
 But the author goes on to note that “At any rate, their name recalls the villain whose downfall Purim commemorates.”
 So where could these cookies be procured in 1954?
 Three places (today all closed, sadly) are mentioned by name, although surely there were many, many more at the time.
 The Tip Toe Inn, on 86th Street and Broadway, is one of the three.

-In her memoir Stuffed: Adventures of a Restaurant Family, Patricia Volk said of the Tip Toe Inn, “People ate there all the time.
+Patricia Volk writes in her memoir Stuffed: Adventures of a Restaurant Family, “People ate [at the Tip Toe Inn] all the time.
 They came at three in the afternoon for dinner because you could get the same meal at lunchtime prices.
 It was the kind of place you heard people eat and saw people talk.”
 Philosopher and writer Alan Watts celebrated “the gourmandise of kosher dills, smoked sturgeon, cheese cake, lox, gefilte fish, and borscht” at the Inn.
 It seems to loom large in people’s memories, but visual evidence is scant.
 A good photo of the facade eluded me, but I did find a tiny bit of evidence.
-The below photo is from the digital collections at the New York Public Library; I found it using the Urban Archive app (one of my favorite tools for exploring historic photos).
+The below photo is from the digital collections of the New York Public Library; I found it using the Urban Archive app (one of my favorite tools for exploring historic photos).

-There’s the Tip Toe Inn in 1935, peaking out from the left-side edge of this 1935 view!
+You can see the Tip Toe Inn peaking out from the left-side edge of this 1935 view!
 Only the ‘TOE INN’ portion of their sign is visible.
-Luckily, we can do even better when it comes to visualizing the beloved eatery.
+Luckily, we can do better than that photo when it comes to visualizing the beloved eatery.
 Because even though historic images are rare online, the Tip Toe Inn appeared on a 2010 episode of the popular midcentury drama Mad Men.

 An article on Eater notes that Mad Men did a great job nailing details like the restaurant’s logo, shown on the outside window in their recreated set (and in the photos above).
 It’s the same one that appeared on the restaurant’s matchbooks.
 I love the “builders of appetites” slogan at the top.